Hawzz7/amzone_frontend/README.md

     ### Backend
    * cd amazon_backend
    * npm install
-3. ### Environment Variables: Create a .env file in the root of the project and add the following variables:
+3. ### Environment Variables: Create a .env file in the root of the project at backend file and add the following variables:
    * PORT=8000
    * MONGODB_URI= your mongodb uri
    * CORS_ORIGIN=*